 WTF, BLT?
 Cut a girl a break.
 I don’t know when we became this kind of friends, but if you weren’t such a delicate balance of restraint and indulgence, a perfect specimen of trans-Atlantic evolution, I might just put you down and walk away.
 But since we both know me well enough to realize that I’d never do that, I guess I’ll just go get a beer.
 Hint, hint.

 Pan-fry the bacon until just crisp.
 Drain on paper towels.
 Toast the bread lightly.
-Spread the mayonnaise on one slice of bread and the avocado on the other.
-Layer the bacon, tomato and lettuce on top of one slice of bread and top with the other slice of bread.
+Spread the mayonnaise on one slice of bread and the avocado on the other (or slice the avocado to layer on top).
+Layer the bacon, tomato and lettuce or arugula on top of one slice of bread and top with the other slice of bread.
 Cut sandwich in half on the diagonal and serve immediately.